igeorge0902/Gateway/dalogin/README.md

 Configured to run on SSL only, which is required as right now the iOS part is configured to use Certificate Authority (CA) -> https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)

 The webserver and the application server is configured not to use cache, but it worked for me without cache settings, too!

+Apache HTTPD configuration files are included that you should use to get started.

 Cache Settings for Apache (put it inside httpd.conf or the httpd-ssl.conf):